Elena Rybakina seeks redemption at the Australian Open 2024

 It’s always nice to come from cold weather in Europe and start the year in the summer

-“Yes, I definitely agree that the Australian Open is called ‘Happy Slam’,” says Rybakina.
+“Yes, I definitely agree that the Australian Open is the ‘Happy Slam’,” says Rybakina.
 “It’s always nice to come from cold weather in Europe and start the year in the summer.
-People are on holiday, a lot of kids from school break, so it’s always a nice atmosphere. “
+People are on holiday, a lot of kids from school break, so it’s always a nice atmosphere.“

-But Melbourne can also be crucial to tennis players.
+But Melbourne can also be cruel to tennis players.
 The weather conditions are extreme.
 Merciless hot days can follow cold, windy days.
 The temperature fluctuations often demand everything from the players.

 "Melbourne is very tough with the weather.
 You could be playing at 40 degrees or in the evening at 20.
 There could be wind or not.
 Every court is different.
 Outside courts are much faster than show courts.
-Open roofs or closed roofs can obviously block wind or sun.
-And also the heat makes the ball more alive and bounces higher than when it’s cold,“ says Rybakina who kicks off her personal Australian Open campaign on early Tuesday morning.
+Open roofs or closed roofs can block wind or sun.
+And also the heat makes the ball more alive and bounces higher than when it’s cold,“ says Rybakina, who kicks off her personal Australian Open campaign early on Tuesday morning.

 That's why it's so important for Rybakina to adapt to the circumstances in virtually no time.

 “In our job, we need to adapt quickly to different conditions, sometimes from one day to another, from day to night.
-So I think obviously every player would rather play in no weather conditions, not under the sun or wind, to be able to show their best tennis. “
+So I think every player would rather play in no weather conditions, not under the sun or wind, to be able to show their best tennis.“

 The decisive role of the tennis ball

-The condition of the tennis balls also play a major role.
-There has been a lively discussion about this in the tennis bubble for a long time.
-Finally, the weight of the balls change almost from tournament to tournament.
-That's, in fact, not easy for a power hitter like Rybakina.
+The condition of the tennis balls also plays a major role.
+There has been a lively discussion about this in the tennis bubble for a long time as the weight of the balls changes almost from tournament to tournament.
+That's not easy for a power hitter like Rybakina.

 My game style obviously changes with the different balls

 “For me, the consistency of the balls is very important.
 We are one of the only sports in the world that has different conditions every week that we play.
-It’s also very important that the ball matches the outside conditions or the speed of the court because we tend to get injured a lot due to lots of travelling and continuous changes,” says Rybakina shortly before the start of the Australian Open.
+It’s also very important that the ball matches the outside conditions or the speed of the court because we tend to get injured a lot due to lots of travelling and continuous changes,” says Rybakina.

 Heavy tennis balls have recently led to an increasing number of injuries among professionals, especially on the wrist and elbow.
 Rybakina explains: "There is a big difference when playing with heavier or lighter balls.
-Since we use tennis rackets to hit the ball, the wrists and the elbows tend to feel different kind of strain.
-For example with the heavier ball I will need to lean more into the ball while a lighter ball it’s gonna be easier to move.“
+Since we use tennis rackets to hit the ball, the wrists and the elbows tend to feel a different kind of strain.
+For example, with the heavier ball, I will need to lean more into the ball while with a lighter ball it’s gonna be easier to move.“

 There is also a strong connection between playing style and the weight of the tennis balls.